web analytics

 5. The Milton Berle Show (NBC)

-6. Arthur Godfrey and his Friends (CBS)
+6. Arthur Godfrey and His Friends (CBS)

 7. Ford Theatre (NBC)